 Not easy to repair and just adds another hole in the hull.
 So Through-hull rudder with skeg only, otherwise a transom-hung rudder.
 And make sure you remove the transom-hung rudder and put it in the cabin for safety and security.
 Jim has lost 2 transom-hung rudders now after leaving them in place.

 BUY A BILGE KEEL BOAT OR ONE THAT CAN TAKE THE GROUND EASILY.

 So, we've determined the ideal boat is made of GRP and has two or more keels so it can take the ground easily.

 The next bit is size.
 Big boats are great, you get full headroom and usually a permanent toilet installation.
 Luxury.
 But..... with a bigger boat comes bigger bills.
-Anything over 24ft or so starts to go up a level on mooring fees, it means the insurance company needs a survey before they'll insure it, it can also man an inboard engine, which is a magnitude higher in complexity than an outboard.... through-hulls, stopcocks, wet exhausts, stern tubes.... all those things that give inboard owners sleepless nights disappear with small boat with an outboard.
+Anything over 24ft or so starts to go up a level on mooring fees, it means the insurance company needs a survey before they'll insure it, it can also mean an inboard engine, which is a magnitude higher in complexity than an outboard.... through-hulls, stopcocks, wet exhausts, leaky stern tubes.... all those things that give inboard owners sleepless nights disappear with small boat with an outboard.

 Also a bigger boat incurs higher fees every time you stop at a marina, or use a service at a marina.

 When it comes to Marinas, with a shorter boat you have more of a chance of getting a space, as the Marina can put you in a small nook somewhere like this:

 Skint Sailor Rule Number 3: